msprev/unite-bibtex/README.md

 - `b:unite_bibtex_prefix`, if not set assumes `'@'`
 - `b:unite_bibtex_postfix`, if not set assumes `''`
 - `b:unite_bibtex_separator`, if not set assumes `'; '`

+# bibwatch.py

+This plugin includes a separate Python executable, `bibwatch`.

+bibwatch runs in the background in the terminal and watches for changes to selected BibTeX files.
+    Once it detect a change, it updates their corresponding Unite cache.
+    This means your unite-bibtex source in vim will be populated with zero or minimal lag, even for very large BibTeX databases.

+bibwatch is in `unite-bibtex/pythonx/core`.
+    Go to this directory in the terminal to run `./bibwatch.py` Pass to this command paths to any BibTeX files you want watched.
+    Pass your cache directory (as defined in `g:unite_bibtex_cache_dir`) as the value of `--cache`.
+    For example:

+    ./bibwatch.py /path/to/your/bib/file1.bib /path/to/your/bib/file2.bib --cache /path/to/your/temp_dir

+Press Control+C to terminate bibwatch.

 # Troubleshooting